If you live in California, you can say goodbye to incandescent and halogen light bulbs.

 January 1, 2020

-New restrictions on general service lamps started in California and several other states.
+New restrictions on general service lamps began in California.

 January 2020

-Two lighting associations dismissed their lawsuit over California's light bulb ban.
+Two lighting associations dismissed their lawsuit over California's light bulb ban, so the state moved forward with restrictions.
 Here is a statement from the CEC.

 Which light bulbs are banned in California?

-Here's how the newest restrictions practically apply to you: almost all halogen and incandescent light bulbs will no longer meet the standards in California.
-Apart from a few exceptions, you'll only be able to buy CFLs and LEDs.
+Here's how the newest restrictions practically apply to you: apart from a few exceptions, you will only be able to buy LEDs in California starting in 2025.

 Which light bulbs can be sold in California?

-However, not all LEDs and CFLs are Title 20 compliant.
+It's important to note not all LEDs are Title 20 compliant, which means some LEDs cannot be sold in California.
 We explain the other restrictions for lighting products in this blog post.

 Benefits of the changes